 As the “Retail Apocalypse” ravages through retail stores worldwide, an unexpected hero may be waiting in the wings.
 It’s true that online sales are growing, but recent research from Deloitte shows that 90% of worldwide sales still take place in-store.
 People explore products online and then visit the mall to test or try them.
 Even online giants like Amazon and Zalando host physical locations, most likely to serve their customers who want to go from clicks to bricks.
 Here is the opportunity for PSPs to help other nearby retailers increase their business by capturing this “online” foot traffic.
 How?
-With captivating window displays.
+Captivating window displays.
 And this is where large 3D printing can help — and help PSPs develop new revenue streams.

 Unlimited Possibilities in 3D-Printed Window Displays

 Retailers have always made the most of their available window space with signs and lights.
 But 3D-style props and displays can attract even more attention.

 In the past, 3-dimensional models were created with conventional subtractive fabrication methods like CNC machining or foam carving.
 Fabricators would use these to make point of purchase (POP) and window displays to help retailers increase store traffic.

 Today, large format 3D printing offers a revolutionary solution to fabricating 3-dimensional displays: a solution that is significantly faster, offers complete customization, and removes the roof on creativity.

 Large format 3D printing makes creating anything possible and PSPs around the world are proving that anything is possible, and they are setting their own profit margins.

 Nespresso Window Display

 Nespresso are experts at manufacturing coffee and coffee making machines.
 If you look at their breadth of window display advertisements, you will see they are experts in this area, too.
 Yet, one recent 3D-printed window display stands out even among all the other great window displays.